voxel51/fiftyone/.github/ISSUE_TEMPLATE/bug_report_template.md

 -   **FiftyOne version** (`fiftyone --version`):
 -   **FiftyOne installed from** (pip or source):

-### Commands to reproduce
+### Code to reproduce issue

-As thoroughly as possible, please provide the Python and/or shell commands used to encounter the issue.
-Application steps can be described in the next section.
+Provide a reproducible test case that is the bare minimum necessary to generate the problem.

 ```
 # commands here
 ```

-### Describe the problem

-Describe the problem clearly here.
-Include descriptions of the expected behavior and the actual behavior.

-### Code to reproduce issue

-Provide a reproducible test case that is the bare minimum necessary to generate the problem.

 ### Other info/logs